scottvr/gtrsnipe/README.md

 Ridiculous..
 I got nerdsniped by an impossible claim by someone on hackernews that guitar tab was turing complete. (storing to memory seems an obvious obstacle but..)
 I wanted to see what I might come up with, a different machine, perhaps involving a looper pedal blah blah blah.. it's been a few weeks and I forget what all ridiculous iterations it went through.

 In the process though..
-I ended up with ast to tablature, midi to guitar tab (with an optimal fretboard mapper that's kinda cool. maybe deserves finishing and packaging), guitar tab formatter, a "guitputer" machine of sorts..
+I ended up with ast to tablature, midi to guitar tab (with an optimal fretboard mapper that's kinda cool. maybe deserves finishing and packaging), guitar tab formatter, a "guitputer" machine of sorts and a couple of attempts at a "compiler" for it..

 Some of those things I just mentioned are useful things that I don't know if they already exist, but someone may find some of this code useful, or interesting, or funny.

 Up until about the halfway point, I had kept a journal (below) planning to document this.
 Yeah, I probably won't. :-) Code in the repo includes half-finished test scripts and redirected output txt files for debugging.
 Enjoy.